TalalBadreddine/LuWebsite/GITHUB_STUFF.md

 # Git merging and pushing

-After working on a branch if you want to merge the branch with the main, you have 2 options
+After working on a branch if you want to merge the branch with the main, you have 2 options, After publishing your branch you can :

-* Option One : Create a pull request it will show you the differences betweem files and you can accept or refuse the pull request (you can do this in the github website)
+* Option One : Create a pull request it will show you the differences betweem files and you can accept or refuse the pull request (you can do this on the github website)

 * Option Two : Directly mergin the two branches.
-Step one, checkout to main and use "git merge branch-name".
-Step Two, push the Changes use "git push origin".

-this should work
+1. Checkout to main "git checkout main"
+2. push to origin "git push origin"